tmeire/Resto-menu/README.md

 The scraper pull the menu from the UGent website and parses into a workable json format.
 The current API is located at http://zeus.ugent.be/~blackskad/resto/api/0.1/ The number at the end of the URL indicates the version of the API.
 Currently the API is at version 0.1

 The api currently only supports the json format.
-If necessairy, the scraper can be adapted to support other formats as well.
+If necessary, the scraper can be adapted to support other formats as well.

 * ./list.json
 A list of all UGent resto's.
 For each resto a struct with 4 values is provided: the `name`, `address`, `latitude` and `longitude`.